gunbun33/mcp-servers/rust/README.md

 # Rust Terraform MCP Server ⚠️

-This is a Rust implementation of the Machine Comprehension Protocol (MCP) server for Terraform using the tfmcp tool.
-It aims to provide a server that implements the MCP protocol for use with VS Code and other MCP clients.
+A Rust implementation of the Model Context Protocol (MCP) server for Terraform using the tfmcp tool.
+This server focuses on infrastructure as code operations through the MCP protocol.

 **Status: In Progress**

+_Part of the [MCP Servers](https://github.com/cploutarchou/mcp-servers) collection by Christos Ploutarchou._

 ## Features